PostHog/posthog.com/contents/blog/growth-loops.md

 ### Virality

-To measure virality, we want to know what drives users to share our product and the referral source of sign ups.
+To measure virality, we want to know what drives users to share our product and the referral source of signups.
 To do this, we’ll want to measure our traffic and shareability.
 We want events for the loop of signing up, getting started, referring others, and repeating.
 More occurrences of each and better connections between them are good signs for our viral growth loop.

 ### Performance marketing

 Performance marketing is about measuring marketing is leading to signups and revenue.
 We can do this by understanding customer cost of acquisition (CAC) and lifetime value (LTV).
 The margin between what it takes to acquire a user (CAC) and how much value we receive from them (LTV) drives the performance marketing growth loop (and the rest of the company).

 To get data about CAC and LTV, we’ll have to understand the sources of our traffic, conversion, and finally retention.
 This combined with our marketing spend and revenue enables us to calculate CAC and LTV (and grow our business and product).

+> **Calculating CAC and LTV**: CAC is sales and marketing spend divided by acquired customers.
+For example, $100 spent on Facebook ads led to 10 new customers, which would mean their CAC is $10.
+LTV is customer value times customer lifetime.
+For example, the average customer has a $20 per month subscription and stays subscribed for 5 months.
+The average customer LTV would be $100.

 ### Content